jross365/LMStudio-Client/Docs/Dev-Journal.md

 💡 **- Idea  🐛 - Bug**

 ---
+### 08/24/2024
+Additional progress made on the Powershell help.
+Finished help for **Invoke-LMStream**.

+I've been busy, but trying to finish this part of the work before I go through the "nice-to-haves" and begin implementing them.

+---
 ### 08/18/2024
 Additional progress made on the Powershell help.
 Finished help for **Search-LMChatDialog**.